 This American company is developing transparent liquid coatings that can be applied to glass and plastics, turning them into electricity generators:

-- Claims their technology can provide 50 times more energy than rooftop solar when used in a 50-story building
+- Claims their technology can provide 50 times more energy than rooftop solar when used on a 50-story building

-As research continues and the technology matures, the future of transparent solar panels looks bright:
+As research continues and the technology gets better, the future of transparent solar panels looks bright:

-- Lower costs.
-As manufacturing improves and production increases, the price of transparent solar panels is likely to drop.
+- Lower prices – As manufacturing improves and more panels are made, the price of transparent solar panels will likely drop, making them affordable for more people and businesses.

-- Smart building integration.
-Transparent solar panels could play a key role in smart buildings by generating electricity on-site and working with other energy-saving technologies.
-This would lower energy costs and reduce a building’s carbon footprint.
+- Smart building integration – Transparent solar panels could become an important part of smart buildings by generating electricity on-site and working with other energy-saving technologies.
+This would lower energy costs and be better for the environment.

-- Expansion into new markets.
-As the technology becomes more affordable, it could be used in developing countries and remote areas to help with electricity needs.
+- Spreading to new markets – As the technology becomes more affordable, it could help in developing countries and remote areas that need electricity.

-- Government support.
-Governments may offer incentives or require transparent solar panels in new buildings as part of green energy initiatives.
+- Government support – Governments might offer money back or require transparent solar panels in new buildings as part of green energy plans.

-- Contribution to renewable energy goals.
-By turning everyday glass surfaces into solar power generators, transparent solar panels can help countries increase their clean energy production.
+- Helping meet clean energy goals – By turning everyday glass surfaces into solar power generators, transparent solar panels can help countries increase their clean energy production without using more land.

 Wrapping Up